How a Merchant Cash Advance is Different from a Business Line of Credit

 The most glaring distinction between the structures of merchant funding and lines of credit is that one is considered a loan (the line of credit) and the other (the cash advance) isn’t.

 Because a business line of credit is a loan, it comes with more stringent qualifications and a longer application process than a merchant cash advance.
 You’ll generally need to be operational for at least a year or more with a relatively high level of annual revenue to qualify for a line of credit.
-In addition, according to SBA.gov, traditional business lines of credit will require extensive documentation.
+In addition, traditional business lines of credit will require extensive documentation.
 This includes financial statements, personal and business tax returns, business registration documents, among other forms.

 NerdWallet points out that lines of credit from online lenders tend to have less strict requirements, but even so, a business line of credit will still be more difficult to qualify for than a merchant cash advance.

 A merchant cash advance doesn’t have as strict of qualifications when compared to a line of credit.
 You’ll likely be asked for some basic identification information about your business and the funder will want to see records of your credit card sales.
 If you can show them records of a certain amount of credit card sales each month, you can get approved quickly.

 Because of the differences between these two financing options, some businesses will benefit from one more than the other.
 For example, a landscaper who is usually paid in cash would not necessarily be well-suited for a merchant cash advance because he would have fewer credit card transactions.
 Instead, he might want a business line of credit to help him meet payroll when business is slow during winter months.

 Still, despite their differences, a business line of credit and a cash advance can both be a great fit for certain businesses, like retail stores.
 For example, let’s say you own a retail store and you need a lump sum of cash to fix damage to your storefront, but you also need cash to bridge the gap between payroll cycles.